jenius-apps/ambie/index.md

 # Welcome to Ambie

-Ambie is an white noise app for Xbox and Windows that is simple and elegant.
+Ambie is a white noise app for Xbox and Windows that is simple and elegant.

 ## Features